 This verification report covers both the free (Fundamental) and the paid (Standard and Plus) versions of Google Workspace for Education.
 The only two privacy relevant differences between the free and paid version are that paying customers can choose to store content data for certain Core Services in data centres in the EU, and have access to more security features, such as device management.
-For device management schools can also choose to procure the Education Upgrade License for Chromebooks.
-This will be addressed in the separate report on the Chrome OS and Chrome browser.
+This difference is important for the assessment of transfer risks.
+This will be discussed below, in the section about high risk 9.
+For device management schools can also choose to procure the Education Upgrade License for Chromebooks, in combination with the use of the new Chrome processor OS.
+This approach will be addressed in a separate update report on the Chrome OS and Chrome browser.